-1. Principle (Policies SS 1 and SS 2, NPPF Paragraphs 78 and 79)
+1. Principle (Policies SS 1, SS 2, SS 4 and NPPF Paragraphs 79 and 80)

 Planning applications must be determined in accordance with the Development Plan unless material considerations indicate otherwise.
-Policy SS 1 of the Core Strategy sets out the spatial strategy for the District and directs development to the areas which have been identified as sustainable locations.
+Policy SS 1 of the Core Strategy sets out the spatial strategy for the district and directs development to the areas which have been identified as sustainable locations.
 The application site is not one of those areas, and is located in an area designated as Countryside under Policy SS 2.

 Under Policy SS 2 development in the Countryside is limited to that which requires a rural location and falls under one of the categories listed in the policy.
 The only new build residential development which may be permitted in a countryside location is affordable housing (providing it complies with the rural exception policy), or housing where it can be demonstrated that it is required to meet the needs of full-time workers in agriculture, forestry or other essential workers connected with the land, or if there are material considerations which would be sufficient to justify a departure from Development Plan policies.
 None of these criteria apply to the proposed development.
-Recent appeal decisions have confirmed that these policies remain broadly consistent with the NPPF in respect of setting an overall strategy for the distribution of sufficient housing and focusing significant amounts in locations which are sustainable, thus limiting the need to travel, offering a choice of transport modes and helping to reduce congestion and emissions, so as to improve air quality and public health.
+Policy SS 4 places further emphasis on sustainable development and the need to reduce carbon emissions and adapt to future climate change.
+Recent appeal decisions have confirmed that these strategic policies remain broadly consistent with the NPPF in respect of setting an overall strategy for the distribution of sufficient housing and focusing significant amounts in locations which are sustainable, thus limiting the need to travel, offering a choice of transport modes and helping to reduce congestion and emissions, so as to improve air quality and public health.

 There are no services/facilities within close proximity to the development site and a lack of any footpaths or regular public transport links to such services, further noting the lack of any street lighting.
 As such, inevitable reliance will be placed on the use of a private car to meet basic day-to-day needs.
 With a lack of basic facilities and transportation options, it is considered that a single dwelling in this location would represent an unsustainable form of development.
-Paragraph 78 of the National Planning Policy Framework (NPPF) states that proposals for new housing in rural areas should be located in sustainable locations where it will enhance or maintain the vitality of rural communities, an approach which current adopted Core Strategy policies follow.
-Given the lack of a basic level of accessible local services/facilities, it is not considered that a single dwelling in the location proposed would contribute in any meaningful way to maintaining or enhancing the vitality of the local rural community and as such, would not comply with the requirements of Paragraph 78 of the NPPF.
+Paragraph 79 of the National Planning Policy Framework (NPPF) states that proposals for new housing in rural areas should be located in sustainable locations where it will enhance or maintain the vitality of rural communities, an approach which current adopted Core Strategy policies follow.
+Given the lack of a basic level of accessible local services/facilities, it is not considered that a single dwelling in the location proposed would contribute in any meaningful way to maintaining or enhancing the vitality of the local rural community and as such, would not comply with the requirements of Paragraph 79 of the NPPF.
 No suggestion has been made that there is any essential need, nor any significant mitigating circumstances that should be considered, for a dwelling in this location.
-It would further not fulfil any of the criteria as set out in Paragraph 79 of the NPPF.
-In addition, the Council's most recent published Statement of Five Year Supply of Housing states that there are 5.16 years of deliverable housing land.
-As such, the Council continue to give full weight to the adopted housing supply policies of the Core Strategy.
+It would further not fulfil the requirements as set out in Paragraph 80 of the NPPF.